taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

                 tb2_name (tb2_field1_name, ...)
 VALUES(field1_value1, ...) (field1_value2, ...)
     ```

-Note: For a table, the new record must have timestamp bigger than the last data record, otherwise, it will be thrown away.
-If timestamp is 0, the time stamp will be set to the system time on server.
+Note: For a table, the new record must have a timestamp bigger than the last data record, otherwise, it will be discarded and not inserted.
+If the timestamp is 0, the time stamp will be set to the system time on the server.

 **IMPORT**: If you do want to insert a historical data record into a table, use IMPORT command instead of INSERT.
 IMPORT has the same syntax as INSERT.
-If you want to import a batch of historical records, the records shall be ordered in the timestamp, otherwise, TDengine won't handle it in the right way.
+If you want to import a batch of historical records, the records must be ordered by the timestamp, otherwise, TDengine won't handle it in the right way.

 ## Data Query